 The flow on the right performs each operation in a separate transaction.

-Suppose you have a Flow that creates records, updates records, then creates more records — as illustrated in the next flow on the right.
+Suppose you have a flow that creates records, updates records, then creates more records — as illustrated in the next flow on the right.

 In this scenario, if the first two elements succeed and the last fails, the first two DML operations will still create and update those records while the third will not.